The Shady Lady

-The Shady Lady is a 1928 American drama film directed by Edward H. Griffith and starring Phyllis Haver, Robert Armstrong and Louis Wolheim.
-It was made as a part-talkie during the transition from silent to sound film.
+The Shady Lady is a 1928 sound part-talkie American drama film directed by Edward H. Griffith and starring Phyllis Haver, Robert Armstrong and Louis Wolheim.
+Although the film featured a few sequences with audible dialogue, the majority of the film had a synchronized musical score with sound effects.
+The film was released in both the sound-on-disc and sound-on-film format.